 As you progress through your degree we will raise our expectations of the depth and breadth of your studies.
 Our overall objective is to encourage you to become an independent learner, able to undertake and understand new challenges in the use of medicines and in healthcare, and to respond to them effectively.
 You can expect the teaching staff to help you to achieve this independence.
 We cannot learn for you, but it is our responsibility to help you learn.

 The personal tutor system is a central part of student support within the Cardiff School of Pharmacy and Pharmaceutical Sciences.
 The role of the personal tutor is to monitor academic progress and to provide feedback and advice to tutees.
 Tutors also provide personal support, acting as the first point of contact and a gateway to the student support services provided by the University and the Students’ Union.
 Each student is assigned a deputy as well as a main personal tutor, so that if the main tutor is unavailable –perhaps overseas at a scientific conference – they may see the deputy.
-The tutor system acts in parallel with the Welsh Pharmaceutical Students Association (WPSA) ‘big brother/sister’ scheme, wherein each Year 1 student is looked after by a student who is further on in the programme.
+The tutor system acts in parallel with the 'big brother/sister' scheme run by the Welsh Pharmaceutical Students' Association (WPSA), wherein each Year 1 student is looked after by a student who is further on in the programme.

 Personal development plan

 Each student is supported to prepare and maintain a computer-generated personal development plan (PDP), incorporating a record of experience and achievement.
 The PDP helps the personal tutor to monitor the student’s academic and extra-curricular achievements.
 It assists the student in preparing a CV and keeping it up to date and it assists the personal tutor in preparing references for summer jobs or post-graduation employment.
 Maintaining a PDP is also good preparation for keeping up to date and moving your career on once you are a pharmacist.
 Showing evidence of continuing professional development is a legal requirement upon healthcare professionals, including pharmacists.